 and it serves to aid running and maintenance of multiple instances of other InGrid modes.

-Other modes are specified via tine
+Other modes are specified via tine elements,

 where each tine element corresponds to one InGrid instance.

-element has its own conf
+Each tine element has its own conf attribute

 pointing to a valid InGrid configuration file.